The Exterminator: Plot

 During a firefight in Vietnam, U.S. soldiers John Eastland and his best friend, Michael Jefferson, are captured by the Viet Cong.
 They are tied to wooden stakes with several other men, and tortured for information.
 When Eastland refuses to answer, the VC commander decapitates the soldier beside him with a machete.
 Jefferson escapes moments later, kills the remaining VC soldiers, and unties Eastland, who then kills the commander.

 The film then shifts to New York, where Eastland and Jefferson work in a warehouse.
 One day, Eastland catches a group of thugs, called the Ghetto Ghouls, trying to steal beer.
 He is attacked, but Jefferson comes to his aid.
 They defeat them, but the gang return to cripple Jefferson, gouging his spine with a meat hook.
 Eastland, after this incident, captures and interrogates one of the gang members with a flamethrower.
 He then attacks the gang's base of operations with his rifle, shooting one gang member and leaving two others tied up in a basement (also shooting one of them afterwards), which is full of hungry rats.

-Eastland's vigilante justice doesn't end there.
+Eastland's justice doesn't end there.
 The warehouse where he works has been forced into paying protection money.
 Gino Pontivini, the mob boss behind the scheme, has even taxed the workers' paychecks.
 Eastland kidnaps Pontivini, and chains him above an industrial meat grinder.
 Eastland then demands information to get to Pontivini's safe, which Pontivini reluctantly gives.
 Eastland barely survives an attack by Pontivini's Dobermann, so upon returning, he lowers Pontivini into the grinder for lying about the dog.
 Jefferson and his family are given Pontivini's money to help pay their bills.